Part 1 of this two-part series explores

 A two-part series on Tweens & Teens

 The Social Thinking® Methodology emerged from working with teenagers in high school.
-It was apparent our students needed help with executive functions and learning how they can learn to help themselves engage in the process of social emotional learning (SEL).
-Over the years we have developed treatment frameworks, strategies, and tools for helping teens explore how the social world works to help them learn to navigate to self-regulate in that world.
-During that journey we recognized the challenges of more resistant social learners and explored how we could help them move through their resistance rather than react emotionally to their resistance.
-We also found it was important to help interventionists (parents and professionals) learn to understand how the expectations within the social world are literally shifting under our students’ feet as they legally grow out of being children and into being considered adults.
+It was apparent, at that time, that some needed help with executive functions and learning how to engage in the process of social emotional learning (SEL).
+Over the years we have developed frameworks, strategies, and tools for teens to explore how the social world works to help them learn to navigate to self-regulate in that world.
+In this process, we have learned to recognize the challenges of or more resistant (self-protective) social learners.
+And, it is important that interventionists (parents and professionals) understand how the expectations within the social world are literally shifting under their children’s’ feet as they legal world no longer views them as children.
 This series provides some highlights of what we’ve learned about working with teens with SEL challenges for the past 25 years.

-Teenagers with social emotional learning challenges (e.g., autism spectrum level 1, ADHD, language learning disordered, twice exceptional, etc.) don’t want to be treated like children, but they are often overly dependent learners.
-In this two-course series we explore how to help teens socially and emotionally take charge of themselves as we help them prepare for life beyond their highly structured high-school experience.
+Teenagers with social emotional learning differences and/or challenges or others with social thinking needs don’t want to be treated like children.
+In this two-course series we explore how to help teens socially and emotionally take charge of themselves as we help to prepare them for life beyond their highly structured high-school experience.

 In this two-part series, we teach interventionists about the changes in US laws that affect students as they age out of childhood.
-We explain the needs and strategies for working with highly resistant social emotional learners.
-We also teach and model how to help teens, resistant or not, embrace their own metacognitive learning to guide creation of their self-management and public relations campaigns with the following two courses:
+We explain the needs and strategies for working with resistant (or self-protective) social emotional learners.
+We also teach and model how to help all teens embrace their own metacognitive learning to guide creation of their self-management and public relations campaigns with the following two courses: